BrewhouseTeam/brewhouseteam.github.io/_posts/2015-09-20-welcome-lee-post.md

 A: Advancements in [voice user interface](https://en.wikipedia.org/wiki/Voice_user_interface) will be interesting.
 Programs like Siri and [Google Now](https://en.wikipedia.org/wiki/Voice_user_interface) will become very sophisticated and begin to replace trivial interfaces.
 They already are, but I feel that in 3-5 years society may start to overcome the social anxiety aspect of regularly talking to your phone.
 Virtual assistants will literally become virtual.

 Besides that, I am very excited about all of the new advancements in the health sector.
-"Your doctor is a lifeguard, not a swim instructor" -- Greg Glassman.
+&ldquo;Your doctor is a lifeguard, not a swim instructor&rdquo; -- Greg Glassman.
 I hope there will be a fundamental shift in the way society thinks about their health.
 The combination of affordable hardware and software will allow us to become proactive about our health and begin thinking about preventing diseases rather than curing them.

 **Q: Maintaining health seems to be very important to you, too.
 I’m sure working at Medeo had something to do with that as well.
 What publications or blogs do you read to stay up-to-date about issues important to you?**

 A: I don't follow any blogs religiously.
 I mainly use Twitter as a curation tool to pick and choose what I think sounds interesting.
-I do regularly listen to [Tim Ferriss](https://en.wikipedia.org/wiki/Voice_user_interface) and [Robb Wolf](http://robbwolf.com/).
+I do regularly listen to [Tim Ferriss](http://fourhourworkweek.com/podcast/) and [Robb Wolf](http://robbwolf.com/).

 **Q: And do you have a favourite twitter handle?**

 A: @_happy_gilmore Self explanatory.
 It makes me chuckle.

 **Q: And one last question -- what is your favourite quote?**

 ![LeeQuote](/images/posts/2015/09/aaron_swartz_quote.jpg)

 A: Or anything by [Dale Carnegie](http://www.goodreads.com/author/show/3317.Dale_Carnegie)